 “Smoking is by far the leading risk factor for lung cancer.
 Patients typically don’t show any signs or symptoms until the disease has progressed to the later stages, possibly limiting treatment options,” says Richard Wasley, M.D., medical director of imaging at Saddleback Medical Center.
 “For patients like Joe, it’s critical that they’re screened annually.
 That’s the best way for us to discover the smallest changes so we can take action right away.”

 Lung cancer is the leading cause of cancer death for men and women.
 With state-of-the-art imaging technology, caring cancer specialists are committed to early diagnosis to help keep patients cancer-free and enjoying their lives.

-For Joe, the Early Lung Cancer Screening Program at Saddleback Memorial inspired hope, empowering him to stay ahead of cancer.
+For Joe, the Early Lung Cancer Screening Program at Saddleback Medical Center inspired hope, empowering him to stay ahead of cancer.
 At the cornerstone of screening is the low-dose computed tomography (CT) scanner, in which detailed, 3D images of patients’ lungs are taken with limited radiation exposure.